bbranquinho/wpattern-mutrack/README.md

 1. Start the development using Yeoman, Gulp, ...

-Distribution and dependencies of packages used for each project.
+Distribution and dependency of packages used for each project.

 ![](https://github.com/bbranquinho/wpattern-mutrack/blob/master/files/rest-service-architecture.jpg)